kkb0318/kubernetes-mcp/README.md

 - Read-only access to cluster resources
 - Safe to use in production environments for monitoring

-## Configuration

-The server uses the standard Kubernetes client configuration:
-- `~/.kube/config` for local development
-- In-cluster configuration when running as a pod
-- Respects `KUBECONFIG` environment variable

 ## Contributing

 This project is open source and welcomes contributions.
 Please ensure all changes maintain the read-only nature of the server.